Skip to main content

 Please contact us at info@orolomasanitarydistrict.ca.gov or call (510) 276-4700.

-Audio recordings of the public hearings will also be available on the District's website.
+Audio recordings of the public hearings are available on the District's website.

 Join our mailing list